 Well, I have finally done it.
 Last week I published my novel Forsaking All Other both as a paperback and an ebook.
-A historical novel with strong romance elements, it is set in England in the mid-1580s and tells the story of a young woman's struggle to avoid an arranged marriage at a time when … Continue reading Yay!
+An historical novel with romantic elements, it is set in England in the mid-1580s and tells the story of a young woman's struggle to avoid an arranged marriage at a time when duty … Continue reading Yay!

 First Person is a first person narrative set in the early 1990s in the depths of the ‘recession we had to have’.
 Kif Kehlmann, an aspiring writer, is struggling both financially and artistically.
 He lives in a rundown house in Hobart with his wife Suzy who is expecting twins, and their three year old daughter. … Continue reading One Minute Book Review – First Person by Richard Flanagan